gooddavvy/gooddavvy/README.md

 - ⚡ Fun fact: I am an **aspiring rock musicican**, and **fine and nice soccer player**
 - 🌐 My website is **[goodnessdavid.repl.co](https://goodnessdavid.repl.co)**
 - 👏🏾 My goal is to **follow 200,000+ people on GitHub.** This mission has been inspired by [@esin](https://github.com/esin) who holds the record for 173,000 follows on GitHub.
 I want to hold the record for the **most** follows on GitHub.
 I don't see anything being able to stop me (even though I may be wrong).
+- 😜 Here is a joke for you: **Why was the JavaScript developer sad?
+Because he didn't Node how to Express himself!**
 - 👨‍💻 I am trying to develop **useful and creative coding.** If you don't mind, [follow me](https://github.com/gooddavvy) for some of them.

 ## Useful Projects & Tools